-The observer may request a brief pause in ballot adjudication in order to document the ballot number on the form.
+The observer may request a brief pause in ballot adjudication to document the ballot number on the form.

-The observer making the challenge must specify the basis of the challenge in writing, on the form provided at the end of this handbook.
+The observer making the challenge must specify the basis of the challenge in writing, on the form provided by the Election Official.
 The challenge form must be signed by the candidate or primary contact person.